Vatican City Monument of Pope Innocent VIII in St. Peter’s Basilica | Private Tours in Rome

 Monument of Maria Clem.
 Sobieski – Stuart wife of James III, who died in Rome in 1735: the inscription calls her Queen of England, France, and Ireland.
 The monument, the work of Filippo Barigioni and Pietro Bracci, is the last Barocco work in the church.

-Monument of the Stuarts erected to the three pretenders to English throne: James III, (died in Rome in 1766) and his sons Charles Edward and Henry IX cardinal and bishop of Frascati, better known under the name of Cardinal York.
+Monument of the Stuarts was erected for the three pretenders to the English throne: James III (died in Rome in 1766) and his sons Charles Edward and Henry IX, cardinal and bishop of Frascati, better known under the name of Cardinal York.
 The monument is the work of the sculptor Canova.

-Opposite: Peter Baptising Cornelius the Roman centurion.
-We proceed to the visit of a few monuments left in the right aisle.
+Opposite: Peter Baptising Cornelius, the Roman centurion.
+We proceed to visit a few monuments left in the right aisle.

 The Monument of Pope Innocent VIII in St. Peter’s Basilica – Rome

-Monuments in Rome highlights the Vatican City, Vatican Museum.
+Monuments in Rome highlight the Vatican City, and Vatican Museum.
 Special offers to organize official private guided tours for individuals, large or small groups.
-A selection of the best tours of Rome and the Vatican including skip the line tickets and exclusive entrances to enter the most important museums and art galleries of Rome.
+A selection of the best tours of Rome and the Vatican, including skip-the-line tickets and exclusive entrances to enter the most important museums and art galleries of Rome.
 Please do not hesitate to contact us to book your tour or holiday in Rome.